maledvina/Elevator/README.txt

-You MUST include a readme file.
-In your readme file you will have:

-1. File list – also describe an set up that is required (e.g. all the files need to be in the same directory)
+1. File list â€“ also describe an set up that is required (e.g. all the files need to be in the same directory)
 2. How to compile and run code
 a.
-If there are command line arguments – how do you pass them
+If there are command line arguments â€“ how do you pass them
 3. Design decisions  you made
 4. Issues that you encountered